 Price: 1,000 yen adult / 500 yen child

-The onsen is at the start of one of the mountain trails which is really useful for on the way back.
+The onsen is at the start of one of the mountain trails (O1 Trail) which is really useful for on the way back.
 It has a foot bath outside for tired hikers, should you not wish to reveal all.
 It is run by a spectacularly unfriendly woman and the bath is rather basic - you need to bring everything with you and can also get busy as it is free to use for Onoaida residents.
 It is however natural and piping hot (50℃ ).

 Opening hours: 7am (12pm on Mondays) to 9pm